garyciampa/azure-dev-day-serverless/README.md

 Open a second browser session in the Azure Portal:
 - Session 1: Navigate to the newly created **Blob container1**
-- Session 2: Navigate to the Function App, **EventGridTriggerFunction**, and open the **Logs** menu, to view the function application log
+- Session 2: Navigate to the Function App, **EventGridTriggerFunction**, and open the **Logs** menu, to view the Function logs
 - **Blob container**, select **Upload**, upload a favorite file, image or related media:

 <img src="media/azure.blob.container.upload.png">

--  **EventGridTriggerFunction**, observe for each image, the event grid will trigger an fuction instance, **Logs** will reflect the event grid trigger content:
+-  **EventGridTriggerFunction**, observe for each image, Event Grid will trigger the Fuction, **Logs** will reflect the Event Grid trigger content:

 <img src="media/function.app.eventgrid.trigger.png">

 ## Step 7: Azure Cosmos DB Output Binding

-The next step in the modern application architecture is to push a record of the blob event grid action to **Cosmos DB** for subsequetn downstream processing.
+The next step in the application architecture is to push a document representing the Event Grid event to **Cosmos DB** for subsequent downstream processing.
 Adding Cosmos DB requires two steps:

 - Adding an **Output Binding** to the **EventGridTriggerFunction**
 - Updating the  **EventGridTriggerFunction** function to emit the events into Cosmos DB